dell-democenter/dell-democenter.github.io/0499/Readme_v3.1.md

 3 node openshuft cluster. running mysql and wordpress workload. intend to be used for demontrating the K8s workload in PPDM

 ## nas
-is running rocky linux and doing the NFS datstore jov for the esxi cluster.
+is running rocky linux and doing the NFS datstore job for the esxi servers.

 ## scvmm (system center virtual machine manager)
 the old style way to manage vm´s